 Disembarking the Lift - When approaching the station, raise your skis slightly so you can glide off the lift.
 After standing up, ski to one side, out of the way of other lift passengers.

 Dropping Personal Items - If you feel something about to drop, resist the urge to lean over and grab the item while the lift is in motion.
+Let it drop.
 Wait until you reach the station and the operator will help you safely retrieve your items.

 Riding the Cupsuptic T-Bar for Skiers